 When it comes to note-taking and jotting down of random ideas, this interesting solution is ever ready to oblige no matter where you might be.
 Entering with the tagline ‘remember everything,’ it lets you save all your precious thoughts not only via the PC but also other platforms like tablets and smartphones.
 In turn, you can view all your previously saved images and files anywhere, anytime.

 Your online space can even comprise of audio bits as well as snapshots you take with your digital camera or portable device.
-The note-taking and archiving software further allows you to share your projects with loved ones and colleagues.
+The note-taking and archiving software further allow you to share your projects with loved ones and colleagues.
 So if you want to give this one a go, head straight to the official website, Google Play or Apple App Store to procure the program.

 This entrant in our apps like Springpad roster is set to ‘catch’ all your important ideas without letting any of them slip through.
 They can be saved in any form you desire like text, photo and voice notes or reminders.
 There’s even a handy capture wheel for accommodating all these bits without breaking a sweat.
 And once these precious thoughts are safely within your sights, the developer of this software urges you to put these ideas into action.
 You can share checklists, documents, notes and even entire spaces for private collaboration with others.
 Everything is safely backed up for free to the company’s official website.
-You can also protect your notes from prying eyes by assigning a 4-digit pass code.
+You can also protect your notes from prying eyes by assigning a 4-digit passcode.
 There are browser extensions as well as Android and iOS apps available at your fingertips.

 3 – Things: